nus-cs2113-AY2122S2/tp/docs/team/lestersimjj.md

 ### Enhancements Implemented
 1. Implemented `BorrowCommand` class to borrow an item from the inventory.
    1. The difficulty of implementing this class lies in the complexity of managing different borrowing records. eg. Records of the same item cannot overlap, must be easily retrievable by other classes such as `ListCurrentBorrowings`.
    2. Initial deliberations were the location of storing these records, if they should be stored in a separate ArrayList or attached to an item.
-After considering other methods' implementation, it was decided that each item would contain an ArrayList of borrowing records.
+After considering other methods' implementation, it was decided that each item would contain an ArrayList of borrow records.
 2. Implemented `Item` class which forms the basic entity of how items are stored.
 3. Implemented `ListCurrentBorrowingsCommand` to list all items that are currently being borrowed.
 4. Implemented `DescCommand` class to retrieve the description from a chosen item by the user.